thienphucst92/blog/README.md

 ## User Stories

 The following is a list of **required** features of the application you'll build for our Pre-work.

-> HINT: Mark the items you completed with [x] as you go

 * [x] Users can create, edit, and delete Articles from the database using their Rails application.
 * [x] User can create a new Article, formatted using the Markdown language.